Injunction for Protection

 An injunction is an order by the court, issued by a judge that restricts one person from having contact with another person.
 In many states it is referred to as a restraining order, but in the state of Florida, it is called an injunction.
 The purpose of an injunction for protection is to give the victim (petitioner) emergency protection and to stop any further abuse.
 The injunction may be issued if a person currently is the victim of domestic violence or has cause to think that she or he is in immediate danger of becoming the victim of domestic violence.

 Though you are not bound to have an attorney for you to request a domestic violence injunction, it is your right to do so.
-Our Tampa domestic violence attorneys at Givens Givens Sparks can assist you with filing your injunction.
-Our attorneys know domestic violence law and have over 135 years of collective experience with injunction for protection cases.
+Our Tampa domestic violence attorneys at Givens Law Group can assist you with filing your injunction.
+Our attorneys know domestic violence law and have decades of collective experience with injunction for protection cases.
 We can help you by appearing on your behalf in court hearings, and give you both the legal and emotional support you need during this extremely stressful time.
 It is possible for you to represent yourself when seeking an injunction for protection, but it is probably best if you do have an attorney representing you, as your abuser may have a lawyer.
 If there are child custody concerns, things can get complicated.

 When Should I Seek an Injunction for Protection?